0xADE1A1DE/AssemblyLine/README.md

   // 'i' index of opcode[i] when an offset is present for a register value, use NA if not applicable int rd_offset_i;

-  // only used for 'M' operand encoding denotes the modRM byte int single_reg_r;
+  // used instructions with a single register operand denoted as '/num' int single_reg_r;

-  // length of instruction opcode int instr_size;
+  // length of instruction opcode excluding immediates and memory displacement int instr_size;

-  // displacement for the w0 prefix
+  // displacement for the W0 prefix (following byte after the vector extension prefix VEX) int w0_disp;
-  int w0_disp;

-  // opcode layout ex: {REX,0x0f,0xa9,REG}
+  /* opcode layout for an instruction ex: {REX,0x0f,0xa9,REG}
+   * REX and REG are placeholders for the prefix and register values
+   * more can be found in enums.h op_encoding
+   */
   unsigned int opcode[10];
 }
 ```

----
 ## Acknowledgements
 #### Developers: